garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/bootstrap-timepicker/README.md

 grunt compile // minify the js and css files
 ```

-- Please make it easy on me by covering any new features or Requests
+- Please make it easy on me by covering any new features or ScheduleEvents
   with <a href="http://pivotal.github.com/jasmine">Jasmine</a> tests.
 - If your changes need documentation, please take the time to update the docs.